 employment and financial assistance as necessary.
 The Fund Trustees allotted $25,000 as the Department's first treasury.

 The Michigan organization worked so efficiently that by the end of July, 45 Posts, representing 2,088 members, had been granted

 charters with seven more in progress.
-Today's membership is 93,000 war-time veterans from all of America's wars.
+Today's membership consists of war-time veterans from all of America's wars.
 Michigan's first

 State Convention was held in Grand Rapids, October 13-15, 1920, at that time Michigan had 192 Posts covering every county in the